konkgg/2022_MATH_4960/README.md

     A set mainly for Showing the randomize Function

   serpentine6d30.csv
-    A large Set Showing all of the functions
+    A large Set Showing all of the functions of the program

   firstGoDice.csv
     A set from http://www.ericharshbarger.org/dice/go_first_dice.html